You’ve graduated! Finally! After 3 years of hard work and hard partying, you’re ready to face the real world.

 If you’re really passionate about a subject or want to specialise in a particular area, a postgraduate course is the way forward.

 A master’s will also help your career prospects in the future.
 As the job market becomes increasingly harder to crack, people of all ages are turning back to study to improve their chances.
 So, going straight into postgraduate education could help you get ahead of the game.
-A majority of UK universities offer both Taught Masters and Research Masters programmes in a wide range of subjects.

 Well, there you have it; four alternatives to diving straight into employment.
 Which one will you choose?